Quick Answer

 | Evidence quality | Sample completed forms or templates, not just a marketing summary |

-This evidence set does not provide matched, jurisdiction-specific filing rules for both locations, so use one minimum checklist across both and require answers in the same format.
+Jurisdiction-specific filing rules for both locations are not always published in matched format, so use one minimum checklist across both and require answers in the same format.
 If you are comparing an International Business Company (IBC) path in each jurisdiction, request identical fields so gaps stay visible instead of getting buried in sales language.

 Add a separate cross-border reporting checkpoint.
 FinCEN's form is the Report of Foreign Bank and Financial Accounts (FinCEN Report 114).
 For all other individuals with an FBAR filing obligation, the due date remains April 15, 2026.
 A further extension to April 15, 2027 applies only to certain individuals described in FinCEN's notice for 2025 calendar-year reporting, including those with signature authority over, but no financial interest in, foreign financial accounts.
 For value preparation, each account is valued separately if a filer has a financial interest in more than one account.
 Non-USD balances are converted using the Treasury Financial Management Service rate.
 Amounts are recorded in U.S. dollars and rounded up to the next whole dollar (for example, $15,265.25 becomes $15,266).